 Patanjali is known to be the father of Yoga and Ramdev’s inspiration for creating a brand that is based on the power of nature.
 The brand derives its values from the elements that Mother Nature freely provides us, it uses them to create diverse product lines such as medicinal, cosmetic, food and beverages.
 The slogan of the FMCG giant sums it up perfectly- “Prakratikaashirwad”.

 The company employs more than 2 lakh employees and is known to have earned annual revenue of Rs.10, 000 crore in the previous year, it also racks in a growth rate of 150 % as far as sales are considered.
 They also have valuable collaborations with the Future group, Pittie group, Reliance retail, Hyper Bazaar etc. which combined with its 4700 retail stores provides it with incredible exposure.
 The future even holds retail outlets at railway stations and airports for the brand.

 However, very fewer people are aware that the first brick of the castle was put up back in 1995 with Divya Yog Mandir Trust and was solidified in 2003 when he started appearing on Aastha TV.

 The King Rises

 He was born in a small district in Haryana and has attended school around the same region and thus is influenced deeply by the village culture.

 A man who is worth that amount but still lives as a Sanyasi and eats organic food from the farm defines simplicity only a rural native can comprehend.
-The man is loved by many industrialists who would be happy to provide him with comfort and usher him with luxury at their expense but chose a simple lifestyle on a daily basis.
+The man is loved by many industrialists who would be happy to provide him with comfort and usher him with luxury at their expense but chooses a simple lifestyle on a daily basis.